Freedom to Write: Creative Writing Workshop

 To pay by check or if the PayPal button is not working for you, contact me here.

-There are no pro-rating for classes that you miss and no refunds once you register.
+There is no pro-rating for classes that you miss and no refunds once you register.

 unfurling naturally like the opening of a flower… allowing the work to write itself, because it’s been there all along, waiting for the pen to outline its form.”